RobertFrenette/E-3_Fall_2024/04_Objects/README.md

-## Functions
+## Objects

-This Section covers Functions.
+This Section covers Object Literals and Local Storage.

 Load `index.html` in the Browser, then open Dev Tools to view the JS Console.